 Overview

 The type of research design was a combination of correlational and quasi-experimental designs in order to compare between gender differences of parents and children and to examine associations between parent and child variables.
 The independent variables for this study were parent and child gender and the dependent variables were parent involvement motives, parent leisure activities, child depression, and child relations with parents.
-Parent involvement motives and leisure activities were predictors for child depression and their perceived relations with their parents.
+Parent involvement motives and leisure activities were also predictors for child depression and their perceived relations with their parents.
 Each variable used an ordinal level of measurement.

 Procedures

-Prior to data collection, approval was obtained from the Internal Review Board (IRB) along with parent consent and child assent.
+x Prior to data collection, approval was obtained from the xInternal Review Board (IRB) along with parent consent and child assent.
 Trained research assistants recruited families from local communities and administered measures and interviews to parents and their children in their homes.
 Children provided oral and written responses to questions about parenting styles, their family relationships, self-concept, wellbeing, and family activities.
 The parents completed surveys separately from their spouses.
 Both the children and parents were allowed to stop or skip any items in the survey without penalty.
-Children and their parents were both provided breaks after interviews if needed and assessments were broken into two parts if the child displayed signs of fatigue (Coyl-Shepherd & Hanlon, 2014).
+Children and their parents were both provided breaks after interviews if needed and assessments were broken into two parts if the child displayed signs of fatigue (7Coyl-Shepherd & Hanlon, 2014).

 Participants

 The type of sampling was non-probability due to time and financial restraints.
-There were children and their parents.
+There were 36 male and 56 female children ranging from 7-13 with a mean age of 9.47 years (SD=1.39 and 92 mother and 92 father participants.
+Fathers ranged in age from 25 to 62 with a mean age of 40 (SD=7.52) and mothers ranged from 23 to 53 with a mean age of 38 (SD=7.08). their two parents.
 There were children with their age).
 The majority of participants were Anglo (64%) with the second highest recorded ethnicity being Hispanic (17%).
 Seventy-eight percent of fathers and 94% of mothers were their biological parents.
 Most of the parents reported having at least some college completed (Fathers = 29.2%, Mothers = 39.5%) but parent education levels varied from having completed less than high school (10%) to professional or graduate degrees (15%).
-Fathers ranged in age from 25 to 62 with a mean age of 40 (SD=7.52) and mothers ranged from 23 to 53 with a mean age of 38 (SD=7.08).
 The fathers reported work hours ranging from 0 to 80 hours per week with a mean of 39 hours (SD=16.55) and mothers work hours also ranged from 0 to 80 hours per week with a mean of 24 hours (SD=19.11).

 Materials

-This study included the Depression subscale of the Behavior Assessment for Children, Second Edition (BASC-2; Reynolds & Kamphaus, 2004).
+This study included the Depression subscale of the Behavior Assessment for Children, Second Edition (BASC-2; 8Reynolds & Kamphaus, 2004).
 This 13-item measure assessed depression in children.
 Sample items include “I feel depressed”, and “I feel sad”.
 Items were answered on a Likert-type response format on a 1 (never) to 4 (always) scale.
 Higher scores represent higher levels of depression.
-The responses to each item were summed to provide depression levels in the children (alpha=.81).
+The responses to each item were summed to provide depression levels in the children (alpha=.81√).
 This measure provided quantitative data about child depression.